Tseax Cone: Age controversy

-The exact timing of volcanism at Tseax Cone has been a subject of controversy due to there being no direct written accounts.
+The exact timing of volcanism at Tseax Cone has been a subject of controversy because there are no direct written accounts.
 Reports of the rich oral history of the local Nisga'a people by missionaries as early as the 1910s suggest that Tseax Cone was erupting around 1770.
 However, the credibility of these reports has been disputed due to possible poor translation from Nisga'a to English.
 G. Hanson wrote in a 1923 Canada Department of Mines report that 170-year-old trees were found growing on lava from Tseax Cone; this would indicate an eruption prior to 1753.
 In 1935, Marius Barbeau concluded in the Canadian Geographical Journal that the latest eruption at Tseax Cone occurred in the late 18th century.
 In 1977, G. P. V. Akrigg and H. B. Akrigg speculated in British Columbia Chronicle, 1847–1871: Gold & Colonists that the Tseax Cone eruption was witnessed by naval officer Juan Francisco de la Bodega y Quadra on August 24, 1775.
 However, this is extremely unlikely because Bodega y Quadra's schooner, the Sonora, was anchored more than 280 km west of Tseax Cone across mountainous terrain.
 Michael D. Higgins proposed in a 2008 Journal of Volcanology and Geothermal Research article that the 1700 Cascadia earthquake may have caused the latest Tseax Cone eruption by destabilizing a subterranean magmatic system.